top of page

 • Gut issues?
 Stack five more.

 Most synthetic supplements are built on this idea — isolate a nutrient, concentrate it, and aim it at a symptom.
+It sounds logical.
+But biology isn’t logical in that way.

 The Body Is a System, Not a Shelf